-The market average on the other had (measured by the FTSE 100) can only manage a 4% growth rate with growth quality at 74%.
+The market average, on the other hand (measured by the FTSE 100), can only manage a 4% growth rate with growth quality at 74%.

-Last year was a bit of a shock though, with earnings down considerably.
-The question is whether this is reversible, and whether it will impact on the dividend.
+Last year was a bit of a shock, though, with earnings down considerably.
+The question is whether this is reversible and whether it will impact the dividend.

 Thinking about the present

-They’ll look at Vodafone and see the lower earnings per share, the revenue falls in Europe and the uncertainty over Verizon.
+They’ll look at Vodafone and see the lower earnings per share, and the revenue falls in Europe and the uncertainty over Verizon.
 They’ll check the news to see if this quarter’s results were better or worse than the “market’s expectations”.
-Ultimately, I think the vast majority of this time and effort is a waste, and adds little or nothing to investor gains in the long-term.
+Ultimately, I think the vast majority of this time and effort is a waste and adds little or nothing to investor gains in the long term.